 - Have good communication with your surgeon.
 If you have any questions about post-op care instructions, do not hesitate to call your surgeon.
 As stated above, your doctor’s post-op instructions are non-negotiable, so if you do not understand them, it is important to get clarification.
 Additionally, you should call your doctor immediately if you experience excess bleeding, shooting pain, foul odor from your incisions, or fever—these may be signs of infection.

 - Ask a loved one to help you around the house.
 You will need a family member or close friend to drive you home from surgery and assist you during the first few days post-op.
+If you have combined your tummy tuck with another procedure as part of a Mommy Makeover, this help around the house is even more vital.
 You will have limited mobility, so it is important to have someone with you if you need anything.

 - Make sure you have the right clothing.
 Have plenty of clean, comfortable, and loose-fitting clothing to wear on the day of surgery and throughout your recovery.
 Uncomfortable clothing is not ideal for getting the rest you need.
 To minimize swelling, it’s a good idea to purchase shapewear, such as Spanx, in addition to high-compression stockings and compression shorts.